 - All commercial and residential buildings must earn platinum certification as green and sustainable by Leadership in Energy and Environmental Design and must be certified by the Living Building Challenge before they may be inhabited.
 LEED-certified buildings are resource efficient structures that use less water and energy, reduce greenhouse gas emissions, and save money.
 LBC certification shows a building meets the highest standards of sustainability in seven performance categories called Petals: Place, Water, Energy, Health & Happiness, Materials, Equity and Beauty.
 All buildings are audited by LEED and LBC regularly.

 - Only “green” and organic fabrics may be created, imported, bought, sold, or worn in Goldman Mill.
 Acceptable fabrics are those on this list (the only leather allowed is vegan leather, and only that which uses Birko-Flor and Birkibuc).
-Fur is not permitted.
-Manufacturers and merchants that create or use fabric must provide proof of product content to the state annually.
+Fur is not permitted (faux fur is acceptable).
+Manufacturers and merchants that create or use fabric or faux fur must provide proof of product content to the state annually.

 - Public transportation, bicycles, and walking are the primary modes of transport in Goldman Mill.
 Motor-powered land vehicles (except scooters) are for state use only, and they must be battery-electric powered or hybrids that use electricity and cellulosic ethanol fuels.